DataDog/integrations-extras/redpanda/README.md

-# Agent Check: Redpanda

 ## Overview

+Redpanda is a Kafka API-compatible streaming platform for mission-critical workloads.

-This Datadog-[Redpanda][1] integration collects key metrics from Redpanda by default.
-It can also be configured to add additional metric groups based on specific user needs.
+Connect Datadog with [Redpanda][1] to view key metrics and add additional metric groups based on specific user needs.

-Redpanda is a Kafka API compatible streaming platform for mission-critical workloads.

 ## Setup

 ### Installation

-First, [download and launch the Datadog Agent][9].
+1. [Download and launch the Datadog Agent][9].

-Then, manually install the Redpanda check.
-[Instructions vary depending on the environment][10].
+2. Manually install the Redpanda integration.
+See [Use Community Integrations][10] for more details based on the environment.

-> Current Redpanda integration version: `1.0.0`

 #### Host

-Run `datadog-agent integration install -t datadog-redpanda==<INTEGRATION_VERSION>`.
+To configure this check for an Agent running on a host, run `datadog-agent integration install -t datadog-redpanda==<INTEGRATION_VERSION>`.

 #### Containerized

-The best way to use this integration with the Docker Agent is to build the Agent with this integration installed.
-Use the following Dockerfile to build an updated version of the Agent:
+For containerized environments, the best way to use this integration with the Docker Agent is to build the Agent with the Redpanda integration installed.

+To build an updated version of the Agent:

+1. Use the following Dockerfile:

 ```dockerfile
 FROM gcr.io/datadoghq/agent:latest